JacekStyrylski/jacekstyrylski.github.io/_posts/2017-04-02-Vera-Crypt-OSMC.md

     Please type at least 320 randomly chosen characters and then press Enter:
     ```

-    That's it, now you need to wait, even hours (for about 500GB drive) for encryption to process.
+    That's it, now you need to wait for encryption to process.
+It might take even hours for 500GB drives.

 3. Mounting a volume: